Just1n-wu/Just1n-wu/README.md

 -->

 ## About Me
-> I am a student and want to do something that interests me, Hope to study with you
+> I am a student and want to do something that interests me, Hope to study with you.

 - 🏫 I’m currently studying at Huanggang Normal University
 - 🌱 I’m currently learning Network Engineering
 - 📫 How to reach me: <u>justin_wu@smail.hgnu.edu.cn</u>
-- ⚡ In my free time, I learn something about technology and play HS
+- ⚡ In my free time, I learn something about technology and play [HS](https://hearthstone.blizzard.com)

 ## Languages and Tools
 <div>